CoderTaegyeong/CoderTaegyeong.github.io/README.md

 [한국어](README-ko.md)

 Hello, this is my portfolio version 2.
 I'll update if I have more things to show you.
-I welcome all advices.
-Send through my email address, please.(not via contact form) :)
+I welcome any advice.
+Send them through my email address, please.(not via contact form) :)

 ## Notice
 Due to privacy reasons, I didn't put my credentials on my PHPMailer code.
 So the contact form does NOT work.
 Sorry.
 I need more secure and private server to upload such information.
 With my credentials, it works on my localhost, except that I can't customize the sender address.
 Other than that, it sends me a mail I sent from the contact form.